 I used cardboard to enclose the end of the stall.
 The poster and Fireworks sign were also in the catalog, I think.
 Some signs I contrived myself.
 Notice the weeds - another use of the remnants of statice which I always seem to have lying around.

-This sign, which provided the name for Miss Minnie's stand, was on the backing for some item I purchased one year.
+This sign, Spirits of America, which provided the name for Miss Minnie's stand, was on the backing for some item I purchased one year.
 The item is long forgotten, but I still had the packaging when I made this scene.
 The red fireworks sign was contrived; I think I used pinking shears for the edges - this was in the days before all those decorative scissors were available, or at least before I thought I could afford them, if I even knew they existed!

 The fabric was in my stash and I cut the v-shapes to overlap as a small awning, using a black marker to cover the white edges.
 The non-working lights were on a card among the Christmas decorations one year.
 They look exactly like the real lights on a stand where my two oldest grandsons worked in previous summers.